The Language of humanity Workshop

 Beth Harrington, Documentary Filmmaker

-For the past ten years I have facilitated humanity/identity group dialogues in venues such as the Portland Art Museum, the New School NYC, and in galleries and public/private spaces.
-My art has been exhibited in museums and galleries in Portland, OR, Seattle, WA, and Los Angeles, CA. I have practiced Buddhism and meditation for 20 years.
+For over a decade, I have facilitated humanity group dialogues in various venues, including the Portland Art Museum, the New School in New York City, as well as in galleries and public or private spaces.
+My art has been exhibited in museums and galleries in Portland, OR, Seattle, WA, and Los Angeles, CA.

 I attended the Santa Monica College of Design, Art, and Architecture, founded by MacArthur Fellow Joan Abrahamson.